 Preside over all impeachment proceedings for members of the executive and legislative branches.

 Call special meetings of the Judicial Council provided twenty-four (24) hours notice is given.

+Report to the Senate at least twice a month.

+Establish and post set office hours of a minimum of one (1) per week during regular business hours.

+Duties of the Associate Chief Justice

+The Associate Chief Justice of the Judicial Council shall:

+Serve directly under the supervision of the Chief Justice

+Chair meetings of the Judicial Council in the absence of the Chief Justice.

+Serve as Acting Chief Justice, upon the resignation or impeachment of the Chief Justice, until a new Chief Justice is elected by the Judicial Council and approved by the Senate.

+Record all minutes of the Judicial Council.

+Perform other duties as designated by the Chief Justice.

+Duties of the Judicial Council.

 The Judicial Council shall:

-At its first meeting select one (1) Justice as clerk to record minutes and post all records in the Student Government Association office.

-Designate a Justice to report to the Senate twice a month.

 Interpret the Constitution and Bylaws of the Student Government Association upon request.

 Have the power of judicial review over actions of the Executive Cabinet and the Senate upon request by any duly registered student of Western Kentucky University not in the Judicial Council.